-Testing shall be performed to demonstrate compliance with the elastic portion of paragraph d).
+Testing shall be performed to demonstrate compliance with paragraph b) as specified in Table 1 and the elastic portion of paragraph d).

 The area properties of the corner post, including any reinforcement required to provide the specified 300,000 lbf (1334 kN) shear strength at the top of the underframe, shall extend from the bottom of the end sill to at least 30 in.
 (762 mm) above the top of the underframe.